ritayadav/myownBlog/_posts/2018-1-13-Move-Your-Home-Folder-to-Another-Partition.md

 2 – used by fsck tool for discovering filesystem check order, this value means check this device after root filesystem.

 Save the file and reboot the system.
+After a reboot, your /home resides on the new drive having plenty of space.
 You can run following command to see that /home directory has been successfully moved into a dedicated partition.

 sudo df -hl